 Statutory Function Statistics

-The Director of Public Prosecutions Act 1983 (the DPP Act) empowers the Director to give an undertaking—referred to as an indemnity—to a potential witness in three circumstances:
+The DPP Act empowers the Director to give an undertaking referred to as an indemnity to a potential witness in three circumstances:

 - section 9(6) authorises the Director to give an indemnity to a potential witness in Commonwealth proceedings that any evidence the person may give, and anything derived from that evidence, will not be used in evidence against the person, other than in proceedings for perjury

-The Director has powers under section 6(2A)–(2D) of the DPP Act to institute prosecutions on indictment referred to as ex officio indictments.
-These powers are used in circumstances where a defendant consents to a prosecution on indictment without being examined or committed for trial or a defendant stands trial on different charges from those on which they were committed, whether under Commonwealth, state or territory law.
-Section 6(2D) of the DPP Act provides that in any other case where the Director considers it appropriate to do so, the Director may institute a prosecution of a person on indictment for an indictable offence against the laws of the Commonwealth in respect of which the person has not been examined or committed for trial.
+Section 6(2D) of the DPP Act provides that in any other case, where the Director considers it appropriate to do so they may institute a prosecution of a person on indictment for an indictable offence against the laws of the Commonwealth, in respect of which the person has not been examined or committed for trial.

-The Director’s consent is required before proceedings for Commonwealth conspiracy offences can be commenced.
-In 2015–16 the Director consented to the commencement of conspiracy proceedings against 45 defendants in relation to 24 alleged conspiracies.
+The Director’s consent is required before proceedings for Commonwealth conspiracy offences can commence.
+The Director consented to the commencement of conspiracy proceedings against 53 defendants in relation to 24 alleged conspiracies throughout 2021-22.